thebridsk/bridgescorerdocs/docs/content/duplicate/table.md

 buttons will then show the [enter scorekeeper page](enterscorekeepername.html) on the first round, and [select scorekeeper page](selectscorekeepername.html) in later rounds.

 Rounds higher than the current round are grayed out.

+The **Input Style** button shows what the current input style is for entering the results of a hand.
+The values are:

+- **Yellow** all items that need to be entered are yellow.
+The dark yellow can be used to enter the information in a convenient order.
+- **Prompt** will only show one item in yellow at a time.
+Selecting one of the values will cause another set of items to appear in yellow.
+- **Original** is the original style of entering information.